Last Updated:

 So, in the interests of clarity, I thought I’d talk about cultural tourism – what it is and what it isn’t.

-Many ‘cultural tours’, especially in the Zulu areas of rural KwaZulu Natal are actually a historical tour of the Zulu customs and traditions, with some showmanship in the form of Zulu tribal dancing, which is very exciting to watch.
+Many ‘cultural tours’, especially in the Zulu areas of rural KwaZulu Natal are actually a historical tour of the Zulu customs and traditions from yesterday, with some showmanship in the form of Zulu tribal dancing, which is very exciting to watch.

 They are not what I would call authentic cultural tours but rather enjoyable cultural shows.
 You may have some opportunity to meet local people and discuss how they live now, but usually that is not the case.
 A visit to the Valley of 1000 Hills would be a good example of that…

 Other cultural tours, usually in the urban townships of Soweto or Cape Town, are a more realistic depiction of modern urban living for many people in South Africa.
 Typically you would visit someone’s home.
-See some of the local community buildings such as a school, hospital or perhaps have a beer in a shebeen.
+(Personally we dont like these types of tours and generally don’t offer them.)

-Recently these tours have started to focus on community upliftment projects.
+Recently these some tours have started to focus on Community Upliftment Projects.
 So you may visit craft centres where items can be bought.

 These are organized tours where your safety is of utmost importance.
 So it stands to reason that your visit follows a very set format.
 You will not go to dangerous areas or see ‘life on the edge’.
 However it is a glimpse of township life!
 Your guide is an important interpreter of what you see and can tell you a lot about South African life.
 What you will see often challenges your pre-conceptions.
 You see poverty but you may also see ‘middle class’ township life as people better themselves as in any city in the world.

-See Soweto tours and African Heritage Township Tour and the Real City Tour for examples…
+See Soweto tours and African Heritage Township Tour for examples…

 Informal village visits